damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 commenting, has 100% more cherries and can now even push to remote repositories out of its own volition*.

-This months MVP is Connor Shae.
+This months MVP is Connor Shea.
 Connor has been an incredibly responsive and productive member of the community, working on anything from new features to performance issues up to this very release post.